paulstatezny/paulstat.com/source/_posts/2014-09-13-what-are-the-normal-forms-and-why-should-i-care.md

 | 2         | 555-8901     |
 | 3         | 555-4321     |

+In real-world situations, 1NF is probably broken mostly by fields with comma-separated values (`555-1234,555-5678`) and data serialized into JSON (`{numbers:["555-1234", "555-5678"]}`).
+As you can see, the solution is generally to extract that data out into its own table.

 #### Second Normal Form (2NF)

 #### Third Normal Form (3NF)